apostrophecms/uploadfs/README.md

 * A "normal" filesystem in which files stay put forever, *OR* Amazon S3, OR a willingness to write a backend for something else (look at `s3.js` and `local.js` for examples).

-* [Imagemagick](http://www.imagemagick.org/script/index.php), if you want to use `copyImageIn` to automatically scale images; OR, on Macs, the [imagecrunch](http://github.com/punkave/imagecrunch) utility; OR a willingness to write a backend for something else (look at `imagemagick.js` and `imagecrunch.js` for examples).
+* [Imagemagick](http://www.imagemagick.org/script/index.php), if you want to use `copyImageIn` to automatically scale images and have full animated GIF support; OR, on Macs, the [imagecrunch](http://github.com/punkave/imagecrunch) utility; OR a willingness to write a backend for something else (look at `imagemagick.js` and `imagecrunch.js` for examples).

 * A local filesystem in which files stay put at least during the current request, to hold temporary files for Imagemagick's conversions.
 Heroku and most other cloud environments can keep a file alive at least that long, and of course so does any normal, boring VPS or dedicated server.